Pratham0405/Resume-Classifier/README.md

 - NLTK
 - docx
 - PyPDF2
-- Notes

-### Make sure to place the trained model (model.pickle) and TF-IDF vectorizer (tfidf.pickle) files in the same directory as the app.py file for the application to work properly.
+### NOTE : Make sure to place the trained model (model.pickle) and TF-IDF vectorizer (tfidf.pickle) files in the same directory as the app.py file for the application to work properly.